aic3/KinectFollow/README.md

 # KinectFollow
-Unity display power by the Microsoft Kinect
+Unity display powered by the Microsoft Kinect